GRIDAPPSD/pyvvo/docs/rst_latex/main_loop.rst

 updates/subscriptions occur in their own threads, so object states are immediately updated whenever new measurements come in.

-PyVVO uses :gld-home:`a` (:gld-wiki:`a`, :gld-github:`a`) as its power flow
+PyVVO uses :gld-home:`GridLAB-D </>` (:gld-wiki:`Wiki </>`,
-solver/simulator, and the GridAPPS-D platform is capable of creating a GridLAB-D model from the CIM triplestore for its own simulations.
-PyVVO leverages this fact and
+:gld-github:`GitHub </>`) as its power flow solver/simulator, and the
-:gad-using:`requests a model <request-gridlab-d-base-file>` of the power system in GridLAB-D (``.glm``) format \ref{flow:pull-gld}, representing the nominal state of the system.
+GridAPPS-D platform is capable of creating a GridLAB-D model from the CIM triplestore for its own simulations.
+PyVVO leverages this fact and :gad-using:`requests a model <request-gridlab-d-base-file>` of the power system in GridLAB-D (``.glm``) format \ref{flow:pull-gld}, representing the nominal state of the system.